lovegoyal62/Calculator/README.md

 # Calculator
-I have developed this calculator using Javascript.
+I have developed this calculator using HTML, CSS, Javascript.